 Trump-Kim summit in play as Moon visits White House

+Trump offered a friendly smile and a handshake to Moon Jae-in, who is in Washington to try and salvage a rare diplomatic opening between the US and North Korea.

-WASHINGTON: Donald Trump holds a high-stakes meeting with South Korea's president at the White House Tuesday (May 22), talks that could decide whether the US president's much-vaunted summit with the North's leader Kim Jong Un goes ahead.
+WASHINGTON: Donald Trump welcomed South Korea's president to the White House on Tuesday (May 22), a high stakes and potentially testy meeting that could decide whether the US leader's much-vaunted summit with Kim Jong Un goes ahead.

-Moon Jae-in jets into Washington on a mission to salvage a rare diplomatic opening between the US and North Korea that is in trouble almost before it begins.
+Trump offered a friendly smile and a handshake to Moon Jae-in, who is in Washington to try and salvage a rare diplomatic opening between the US and North Korea that is in trouble almost before it begins.

 Trump had agreed to meet inscrutable "Supreme Leader" Kim in Singapore on Jun 12, but the first-ever US-North Korea summit is now in serious doubt, with both sides expressing reservations.

+"I would still contend that this time is different," South Korean ambassador Cho Yoon Je wrote in the Washington Post on the eve of his president's visit.

+"We must still give hope a chance, even though there are miles to go and the road will be bumpy."

-South Korea - worried about Kim's bellicose weapons testing and Trump's similarly bellicose warnings about a looming war - was instrumental in convincing the two Cold War foes to sit down and talk.
+South Korea - worried about Kim's bellicose weapons testing and Trump's similarly bellicose warnings about "fire and fury" - was instrumental in convincing the two Cold War foes to sit down and talk.

 Moon sent his own national security advisor to the White House in March, carrying an offer of talks and word that North Korea may be willing to abandon nuclear weapons, an enticing prospect.